What is patient-centered care?

 In addition, don’t neglect the role of the family members.
 Hospitals have long instituted strict visiting hours and regulations.
 In some cases, these regulations may still be necessary (such as when a major outbreak occurs).
 However, in most cases, it’s preferable to enable patients to decide for themselves who they want to visit them and how many visitors they want.
 Furthermore, hospitals should strive to keep family members informed of their hospitalized loved one’s progress through electronic updates when appropriate (within HIPAA regulations, of course).

 When clinicians consider the answer to the question, “What is patient-centered care?” does your healthcare organization come to mind?
 It should.
 If not, then it’s time to re-evaluate your healthcare leadership, operational processes, or mission and values.
-John Shufeldt, MD provides thoughtful healthcare consulting services for hospitals, clinics, and physicians who would like to prioritize patient care while also building a profitable organization.
-Contact us today to begin benefiting from our healthcare consulting services.
+If you are looking for help, I provide thoughtful healthcare consulting services for hospitals, clinics, and physicians who would like to prioritize patient care while also building a profitable organization.
+Contact me today to begin benefiting from our healthcare consulting services.